adityaraj5200/Spring-interview-QAs/More questions.md

 ---

-## Q. How does Spring Boot handle circular dependencies?
+## Q.18: How does Spring Boot handle circular dependencies?
 This is a tricky but important Spring Boot question.

 ---